If you have children over the age of 5, chances are it’s this week or next that they will be going back to school during Covid.

 It’s been 5.5 months since most children were in school full time.
 Five and a half months of children being at home ALL the time.
 Of us having to suddenly become teachers and do some sort of home-schooling.
 Often with disastrous consequences.

 For those first few months, having to endure full-on lockdown.
 Not being able to go anywhere other than a wander around the streets nearby for just an hour a day.
 Seeing precious grandparents, and other family and friends was forbidden.
+No matter how masked-up, gowned-up or gloved up with protective unigloves we were.

 It was all a little bit shit, wasn’t it?